davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 to find other packages you may want to install.

 ## Installing from Homebrew
-Nixpkgs has a lot of programs, but some apps still only exist in Homebrew. `nix-darwin` provides what I think is the best interface for Homebrew formulae, casks, and even Mac App Store apps.
+Nixpkgs has a lot of programs, but some programs are only available from [Homebrew](https://brew.sh/). `nix-darwin` provides what I think is the best interface for Homebrew formulae, casks, and even Mac App Store apps.
 Let's add this right under `environment.systemPackages`:

 ```nix
 homebrew = {